sikuli/sikuli/docs/source/extensions/sikuli-guide/index.rst

-When you run this script, Sikuli Guide will search for the logo's image on the screen, highlight it, and display the text ''This is Sikuli's logo'' below the image, like the figure below.
+When you run this script, Sikuli Guide will search for the logo's image on the screen, highlight it, and display the text ''This is Sikuli's logo'' below the image, like the figure below:

 .. image:: sikuli-logo-highlight.png

-Again, this happens in the **actual interface** rather than in a video or a screenshot.
+Again, this happens in the **actual interface**, rather than in a video or a screenshot.
+The logo image that is highlighted is the actual interface element users can click on.

 Let's explain the script line by line.
-The first line is an import statement that tells Sikuli to load the Sikuli Guide extension.
+The first line is an ``import`` statement that tells Sikuli to load the Sikuli Guide extension.
 The secod line uses the :py:func:`addText(pattern, text) <addText>` function to add ``text`` next to a given ``pattern``, in this case, the logo image.
-Note that by default the text added is not drawn immediately.
-In the third line, we call :py:func:`show(secs)
-<show>` to explicitly tell Sikuli Guide to display the text for the duration
-specified by ``secs``.
+Note that by default the text added is not displayed immediately.
+In the third line, we call :py:func:`show(secs) <show>` to explicitly tell Sikuli Guide to display the text for the duration specified by ``secs``.

-It is possible to add text or other annotations to multiple elements before calling ``show()`` to show them on the screen at the same time.
+It is possible to add text or other annotations to multiple elements before calling ``show()`` in order to show them on the screen at the same time.

 .. sikulicode::